MarkKropf/knative-service-resource/README.md

 ### Params

 * `image_repository`: The Docker image repository string for the image to be used.
 For example, `ubuntu`, `gcr.io/your-project-name/image-name`.
-* `image_digest`: The image digest of the image.
+* `image_digest_path`: Path to a file containing the image digest of the image.
 It is expected you will get this from the Docker image resource.

 ### Build URL